-Share-based compensation expense related to Alibaba Group share-based awards decreased in the quarter ended September 30, 2022 compared to the same quarter of 2021.
+Share-based compensation expense related to Alibaba Group share-based awards decreased in the six months ended September 30, 2022 compared to the same period of 2021.
 This decrease is primarily due to the general decrease in the average fair market value of the awards granted.